Baby Clothing Donations in the US

 But before packing them off, make sure they’re still wearable.
 Meaning, they don’t have any large stains or holes in them.
 After all, you don’t want those poor babies wearing clothes that are clearly destined for the trash.

 So where should you donate used baby clothes?
 Obviously, you want to make sure that your donation really goes to the people who need them.
-To help you out, we’ve compiled this list of local and national charities that accept baby clothing donations:
+To help you out, we’ve compiled this list of local and national charities where you can donate baby clothes:

 1. Goodwill

 Known mostly for their thrift stores all over the US, Goodwill accepts in-kind donations of almost anything.
-From clothing to electronics and even vehicles – you can donate them all at Goodwill.
-And yes, that includes baby clothes from newborn swaddles to toddler shirts and shoes.
+From basic necessities like food and clothing to electronics and even vehicles – you can donate them all at Goodwill.
+And yes, that includes baby clothes – from newborn swaddles to toddler shirts and shoes.
 They also have drop-off stations in virtually every city around the country.

-Learn more about donating baby clothes to Goodwill here.
+Learn more about how you can donate baby clothes to Goodwill here.

 2. The Salvation Army

 Like Goodwill, Salvation Army also accepts almost all items of clothing.
 Aside from clothes, they also accept toys and books.
-Your donations are distributed to children in need not just in the US but also in over 130 countries around the globe.
+Your donations are either sold in thrift stores or distributed to children in need not just in the US but also in over 130 countries around the globe.
 They also have multiple clothing banks spread around the country.
-So wherever you are, chances are there’s a Salvation Army drop-off center near you.
+So wherever you are, chances are there’s a Salvation Army drop-off location near you.

-Learn more about donating baby clothes to Salvation Army here.
+Learn more about donating infant clothes to Salvation Army here.

 3. Vietnam Veterans of America

-If you don’t have the time to drive all the way to a donation drop-off center, Vietnam Veterans of America (VVA) can pick-up your used baby clothes.
+If you don’t have the time to drive all the way to a donation drop-off center, Vietnam Veterans of America (VVA) can pick up your donation.
 You can schedule a pick-up and they’ll get it right off your door within 24 hours.

 But unlike most of the places on this list, VVA does not directly distribute your donated goods to those in need.
 Instead, they sell your donations to the highest bidder.
 The proceeds are then used to fund the organization’s support programs for war veterans.

-Learn more about donating baby clothes to Vietnam Veterans of America here.
+Learn more about how to donate baby clothes to Vietnam Veterans of America here.

 4. Baby2Baby